kelvinbksoh/yolov3_tf2.0/README.md

 # YoloV3_tf2.0

-YoloV3 implemented with tensorflow 2.0 in an object-oriented approach using keras subclassing API.
+YoloV3 implemented with tensorflow 2.0 as an object-oriented approach using keras subclassing API.
 Model subclassing gives us the flexibility to customize exotic architectures not provided by the default Sequential/Functional API.

 ### convert.py
 This script convert any darknet weights into tensorflow .tf weights format which are needed for tensorflow.